Abram Penn: Revolutionary War soldier

 He formed a militia company in the county and was made Captain in 1779.
 During the Revolutionary War, Penn advanced to the rank of Colonel and in the winter of 1780–1781, organized the only body of Revolutionary troops from Henry and adjoining counties.
-He led his regiment to join General Nathanael Greene in North Carolina, March 1781, but arrived a day late and met the retreating forces heading back home.
+He led his regiment to join General Nathanael Greene in North Carolina, March 1781, for the Battle of Guilford Court House but arrived a day late and met the retreating forces heading back home.
 Later he and his troops joined General Greene in defense of the Carolinas, fought in the Battle of Eutaw Springs, and continued in service through the surrender of Lord Cornwallis at Yorktown.

 His service in the American Revolution is summed up by a local historian: "He was a man of resolute purpose, magnetic, with a vigorous intellect and a commanding presence.
 When one considers how he gathered up men from this section drilled them into soldiers, and fought them like veterans against the British, he is in a class by himself, and should be forever honored as the highest type of patriot in the wilds of the forest primeval.
 He died in 1801, and was buried at Poplar Grove in Patrick.
 To his descendants, he left his sword brought back from Yorktown, and a name that will be cherished by his countrymen through the ages."

 The Daughters of the American Revolution have given him the Ancestor Number: A088474 in recognition of his service.